pijarr/pijarr/README.md

    Enter option [1-12]:
 ```

-- During setup dependencies mono install may taken some time and slow around 88-90%.
+- During setup dependencies mono install may take some time and slow around 88-90%.
 It will eventually complete.
 - *The removal of applications is only going to work if the PiJARR script was used for the original installation.*
 - ***When removing applications anything contained in the /var/lib/{appname} or /opt/{appname} will be deleted.***